odino/nikki/README.md

-You can contribute to nikki by simply forking this repo and running it locally; `cd` into nikki's root, run `npm install` and `bower install` and launch the app with gulp:
+You can contribute to nikki by simply forking this repo and running it locally; `cd` into nikki's root, run `npm install` and launch the app with gulp:

 ```
 git clone git@github.com:odino/nikki.git